schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Allegiance

-A surfacing equipment operator shelters at a anteroom.
+A surfacing equipment operator shelters at an anteroom.

 ## Departed Creator